Nursing (B.S.N.)

 Prerequisites (Second Career/Second Degree Program)

 The following are prerequisite requirements for admission consideration to the Second Career/Second Degree Program in the College of Nursing.
-If a second-degree student is interested in pursuing the Traditional (three-year) program rather than the Second-Degree Program, the student must complete the prerequisites for the Traditional BSN program.
+Suppose a second-degree student is interested in pursuing the Traditional (three-year) program rather than the Second-Degree Program.
+In that case, the student must complete the prerequisites for the Traditional BSN program.

 Code | Title | Credits |